barrettotte/Model-Generator/README.md

 ## To Do
-* 'default' value for properties
+* 'default' value for simple properties
-* BigDecimal
+* BigDecimal support
-* AdditionalTypes.json -> use DateTime, Double, etc by '$ref' with 'object'
+* long, double

 ## Possible Improvements
+* Constants / final properties ?
+* Serialization
+* Builder methods
+* hashCode, toString, and equals methods
-* Parameterized constructor using 'required'
+* Parameterized constructor using 'required' on object properties
-* Calls to parameterized super constructor
+* On a similar note, call parameterized super constructor

 ## Specification